-On January 16, 2009, the U.S. Department of Health and Human Services (DHHS) released a final rule (45 CFR Parts 160 and 162) which mandates the transition from ICD-9 to the more specific ICD-10 Clinical Modification (CM) and Procedure Coding System (PCS) code sets.
-Currently, International Classification of Diseases, 9th Revision (ICD-9) is the HIPAA-mandated code set for coding diseases, injuries, impairments, other health problems, and health care encounters.
-The conversion to ICD-10 will take place on October 1, 2013.
+On January 16, 2009, the U.S. Department of Health and Human Services (DHHS) released a final rule 45 Code of Federal Regulations (CFR) Parts 160 and 162, which mandates the transition from the International Classification of Disease, 9th Revision (ICD-9) to the more specific International Classification of Disease, 10th Revision (ICD-10) Clinical Modification (CM) and Procedure Coding System (PCS) code sets.
+Currently, ICD-9 is the Health Insurance Portability and Accountability Act (HIPAA) mandated code set for coding diseases, injuries, impairments, and health care encounter.
+The conversion to ICD-10 will be implemented October 1, 2014.

-Due to the enhanced specificity and level of detail of the ICD-10 code set, the transition is anticipated to have a significant impact on Medi-Cal, health plans, health care providers, and trading partners.
-ICD-10 CM and ICD-10 PCS codes will improve the ability to:
+The transition is anticipated to have a significant impact on Medi-Cal, health plans, health care providers and trading partners.
+The changes in the ICD-10 code set might impact practices in the following:

 - Business Processes

 The transition to the enhanced specificity of medical conditions and increased level of detail of the ICD-10 code set will better reflect current medical practice and help:

 - Track trends in disease and treatment

 - Identify Fraud and Abuse

 Below are external links that provide additional information on ICD-10 and will lead you away from the Department of Health Care Services.